Why Do Dogs Eat Poop??

 None of these points makes it any less gross…

-Why You Need to Discourage Stool-Eating
+Why You Need to Discourage Stool-Eating in dogs

 Ok – we know we want to curb it because it’s, well… disgusting!!
 It’s so gross that I put off doing the research for this post.